tlouarn/tlouarn.github.io/_posts/2021-03-30-pythonic-api-wrapper-introduction.md

 ---
-Title: A Pythonic API wrapper - Introduction
+title: A Pythonic API wrapper - Introduction
-Tags: python, api
+tags: python, api
 ---

 In order to programmatically extract data from a system, we need an API of some sort.
 It can be as simple as a flat file with well-defined column names dumped by an overnight batch, or as sophisticated as an on-demand web service with specific access methods.